QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/java/junit/index.md

 Assertions.assertArrayEquals(t1,t2);
 // true if exception got thrown,
 // method must be a Runnable
-assertThrows(NomException.class, methode);
+assertThrows(SomeException.class, method);
 // fail
 fail()
 ```

-Every assert method has an argument usually called `message` to send with the Exception a pertinent error message.
+Every assert method has an argument usually called `message` to send, along with the exception, a more pertinent error message.
 </div></div>

 <hr class="sep-both">